caerphoto/simpletreeview/README.md

 - **render(*depth*)**: renders the tree in its element, optionally limited to the given nesting depth.

+The tree has an input box (with class `stv-filter-input`) before its root element that allows filtering/searching.
+Matching is case-insensitive, and done against nodes’ labels and values.

+If you don’t filter functionality, you can pass `filter: false` in the options when creating a tree.

 ### Nodes

 Nodes have a couple of methods you can call on them: